Catching Panics

 See Passing Rust Closures to JavaScript for

-more details on closure panic handling and the UnwindSafe requirement.
+more details on closure APIs and the UnwindSafe requirement.

 The PanicError Class